bahmutov/publish-tag/README.md

 This script will examine commit log, and will run `npm publish --tag <tag>` if it finds `TAG: <tag>` text.
 Or if the tag is not found it will run the plain `npm publish` command.

+### Note

+If your CI has problems executing the `publish-tag` script directly due to `--harmony` argument, you can use explicit command

+    "semantic-release": "semantic-release pre && node --harmony bin/publish-tag.js && semantic-release post"

 ### Small print

 Author: Gleb Bahmutov &copy; 2015